Our Beauty Editor puts the hair repairing program to the test

-I was also given four Kérastase products to use at home - Bain Extentioniste (shampoo), Fondant Extentioniste (conditioner), Masque Extentioniste (mask), and Serum Extentioniste (scalp and fibre serum), and will be reviewing these in my next post… so stay tuned!
+I was also given four Kérastase products to use at home - Bain Extentioniste (shampoo), Fondant Extentioniste (conditioner), Masque Extentioniste (mask), and Serum Extentioniste (scalp and hair fibre serum), and will be reviewing these in my Week 2 post below.

 Week 2 / Using the products at home

-Before taking on the Kérastase Extentioniste Protocole program, I was using a Kérastase Bain Satin 1 Irisome shampoo, L’Oréal Professionnel Smartbond Conditioner, Redken Pillow Proof Blow Dry Express Treatment Primer Cream on damp hair before blow-drying and O&M Know Knott Conditioning Detangler on dry hair in-between washes, and have now switched to the four products prescribed to me: Kérastase Resistance Bain Extentioniste, Fondant Extentioniste, Masque Extentioniste and Serum Extentioniste.
+Before taking on the Kérastase Extentioniste Protocole program, I was using a Kérastase Bain Satin 1 Irisome shampoo, L’Oréal Professionnel Smartbond Conditioner, Redken Pillow Proof Blow Dry Express Treatment Primer Cream on damp hair before blow-drying, and O&M Know Knott Conditioning Detangler on dry hair in-between washes.
+Now I've switched to the four products prescribed to me: Kérastase Resistance Bain Extentioniste, Fondant Extentioniste, Masque Extentioniste and Serum Extentioniste.

 I usually shampoo once when my hair just needs a quick rinse, or do it twice to remove any build-up when I know that I’ve been using lots of styling products like dry shampoo or hairspray.
 I kept in mind what I experienced at the salon, and left the second shampoo application in my hair for an extra minute to give my scalp that extra fresh feeling.